mishamyrt/myrt.co/README.md

 ### Serve

-You can start serving local site by running `npm run start`.
+You can start serving local site by running `npm start`.

 ## Deployment